TokisanGames/Terrain3D/doc/docs/shader_design.md

 ## Uniforms

 [Terrain3DMaterial](../api/class_terrain3dmaterial.rst) exposes uniforms found in the shader, whether we put them there or you do with your own custom shader.
 Uniforms that begin with `_` are considered private and are not exposed.
 However you can access them via code.
+See [Tips](tips.md).
 You can create your own private uniforms.

-These notable [Terrain3DStorage](../api/class_terrain3dstorage.rst) variables are passed in as uniforms:
+These notable [Terrain3DData](../api/class_terrain3ddata.rst) variables are passed in as uniforms.
+There are getter functions for each.
-* `_region_map`, `_region_offsets` define the location and IDs of regions (sculpted areas)
+* `_region_map`, `_region_locations` define the location and IDs of regions (sculpted areas)
 * `_height_maps`, `_control_maps`, and `_color_maps` texture arrays define the elevation, textures, and colors of the terrain, indexed by region ID
 * `_texture_array_albedo`, `_texture_array_normal` are the texture arrays that combine all of the individual textures, indexed by texture ID